juntingchen/RM-game-network-localization/README.md

 The goal of this simulation is to evaluate the SPEB and MSE performance and the power consumption over network cooperative localization with round-trip TOA ranging under various game approaches.

 ### ABBREVIATIONS
--   ERC     Equivalent ranging coefficient
+-   ERC:     Equivalent ranging coefficient
--   FIM     Fisher information matrix
+-   FIM:     Fisher information matrix